amanzi/ats-short-course/website/source/index.rst

 .. admonition:: Windows

     Installation for Windows can be difficult since WSL 2 is required for the current version of Docker Desktop, so it is important to begin this process well before the short-course.
+If given the choice during installation, choose WSL 2 instead of Hyper-V.

 To manually update WSL 2: